hernansalinas/autogrades_dev/README.md

 # Auto-grading

-This program performs the auto-grading in html inside a jupyter notebook.
+This program performs the auto-grading in html, python  inside a jupyter notebook.

 For more information, see the Manual.md file